-The map on the Starbuck’s wall shows several continents.
+The map on one of the Starbuck’s walls shows several continents.

 When you spread the world out, pin it to a wall, you take out all its bumps, contours, unknowns, inconsistencies.

 When Columbus laid out his world map on the sturdy table in his Captain’s quarters his map didn’t show him his crew’s fears, terrible ocean squalls and rolling waves taller than the three little ships in his expedition, stacked one atop the other..